ComradeLouis/gpro-tool/README.md

 -- Added 13/07 - part wear calcs per CT risk chosen (steps of 10)

--- Added 14/07 - TCD calculation and time loss from tyres/fuel/stops
+-- Added 14/07 - TCD calculation and time loss from tyres/fuel/stops.
+Added full strategy calculations (time loss from tyre choice, fuel load, time per added stop etc).
+These will output an optimum strategy.

-To be added - strategy calculations (time loss from tyre choice, fuel load, time per added stop etc).
-These will output an optimum strategy per ct risk
+-- Added 15/07 - Created .exe file (gpro-tool.exe) - which can be run to do the entire program.
+Output JSON files will be in the "output" folder.